Fatal attacks on Congo clinics risk resurgence of Ebola epidemic

 After Thursday’s fatal raids on health centers in Mangina and Byakoto, a screening center was also attacked overnight in the town of Oicha, Congolese health authorities said.

-Maid Maid fighters and local residents have attacked health facilities sometimes because they believe Ebola does not exist and in other cases because of resentment that they have not benefited from the influx of donor funding.
+Mai Mai fighters and local residents have attacked health facilities sometimes because they believe Ebola does not exist and in other cases because of resentment that they have not benefited from the influx of donor funding.

 The International Federation of the Red Cross (IFRC) halted operations in the towns of Mangina, Beni and Butembo.